-At its 1955 Convention, the Wisconsin Synod identified the Missouri Synod as a false-teaching church body.
-The right thing to do at this point would have been to withdraw from fellowship with Missouri, as well as from the Synodical Conference.
-This would have been in simple obedience to the instructions that God has given us in Romans 16:17 to "note those who cause divisions and offenses, contrary to the doctrine which you learned, and avoid them."
-They repeatedly failed to do so, however.
-Many who were conscience-bound to remain true to the Scriptures founded the CLC in 1960.
 Some assume that the CLC is still a separate church body because we felt that the WELS and ELS should have separated sooner than they did.
 In point of fact, it was not an issue of timing.
 Instead, the central issue was-and still is-a doctrinal difference about the reason why a separation must take place.
 When the WELS and ELS did sever their fellowship with the LCMS, the reason given was not the fact of false teaching within the LCMS, but because they had become convinced, in their own human judgment, that further admonition would not be productive.
 This was a new and unscriptural fellowship principle.

-For more than 50 years since that time, the CLC has been a separate Lutheran church body, maintaining its own churches, schools, and publications.
-While we do not remain separate for the sake of being separate, we are convinced that the joint exercise of our faith should be reserved for those who are agreed on all the teachings of the Bible.
+For more than 60 years since that time, the CLC has been a separate Lutheran church body, maintaining its own churches, schools, and publications.
+While we do not remain separate for the sake of being separate, we are convinced that the joint exercise of our faith should be reserved for those with whom we are agreed on all the teachings of the Bible.

 "Our right of existence as a church body has been established by our Lord's commission to 'preach the gospel to every creature' (Mark 16:15).
-Therefore we are committed to say with the Apostle Paul: 'I am determined not to know anything among you except Jesus Christ and Him crucified' (1 Corinthians 2:2).'
+Therefore we are committed to say with the Apostle Paul: 'I am determined not to know anything among you except Jesus Christ and Him crucified' (1 Corinthians 2:2)."
 From the CLC Statement of Faith and Purpose